Correcting for cutoff dependence in backward evolution of QCD parton showers: The LO QCD case

 \subsection{Results on backward evolution}

 We present here some results obtained within the leading-order framework outlined above.
 Since our objective is to illustrate issues raised in previous sections, rather than to perform realistic phenomenology, we consider two cases of a universal, flavour-independent cutoff $\epLij=\epUij=\ep$.
-The first is relatively large and scale-independent, $\ep=0.1$, while the second is slightly more realistic from a parton-shower MC viewpoint, being scale dependent and defined as $\ep=\;\mbox{(2 GeV)}/q$, where $q$ is the mass scale relevant to the current computation (e.g.~in the Sudakov factor of eq.~(\ref{Sidef2}), $q=\sqrt{\kappa^2}$).
+The first is relatively large and scale-independent, $\ep=0.1$, which serves to highlight the differences between the various NEP formulations.
+The second is slightly more realistic from a parton-shower MC viewpoint, being scale dependent and defined as $\ep=\;\mbox{(2 GeV)}/q$, where $q$ is the mass scale relevant to the current computation (e.g.~in the Sudakov factor of eq.~(\ref{Sidef2}), $q=\sqrt{\kappa^2}$).
 For the leading-order PDFs we adopt the CT18LO set of ref.~\cite{Yan:2022pzl}; the argument of $\as$ is taken to be a mass-scale squared and, in keeping with ref.~\cite{Yan:2022pzl}, we have $\as(m_{\sss Z}^2)=0.135$.

 Figure~\ref{fig:NEPgu} shows the resulting true NEP~(\ref{BnepJ}) (black, solid) and the approximations $\NEPbwR{}$~(\ref{BEstepR}) (blue, dashed) and $\NEPbwE{}$~(\ref{BEstepE}) (red, dotted), for up-quarks and gluons as a function of $\muz$, with $\mu=100$ GeV.
 In each panel, the three sets of curves are for $x=0.01$, 0.1, and 0.5, from lowest to highest, respectively.
 One sees that, for the range of $\muz$ shown, $\NEPbwE{}$ is closer to the true NEP than $\NEPbwR{}$, as could be anticipated from eqs.~(\ref{diffNEPR}) and~(\ref{diffNEPE3}). $\NEPbwR{}$ becomes a poorer approximation with increasing $x$ (because there $\Wop\left[F\right]$ tends to be large and negative), eventually possibly becoming non-monotonic and/or greater than unity at high $x$ (the latter e.g.~in the case of the down quark, which is not shown in the figure).